Tom McGimpsey, Chair

 Berrick Abramson is the Senior Policy Director at the non-partisan, non-profit Keystone Policy Center, where he leads Keystone's education practice and workforce development initiatives.
 He joined Keystone in 2017 bringing a diverse background in public policy, education, technology and finance.
 His policy work has included policy research, development, advancement and implementation in states across the country.
 Drawing on his time in both the private and public sectors, he also leads a variety of projects at Keystone with local and state governments and government agencies with a focus on operational efficiencies and consensus building strategies.

 Commissioner Abramson holds a bachelor’s degree in U.S. History from University of California Santa Barbara.
-He lives in Jefferson County with his partner Carrie, where he has helped raise two step children, one who recently graduated high school and one now in middle school.
+He lives in Jefferson County with his fiancée Carrie, where he has helped raise two step children, one who recently graduated high school and one now in high school.
 They share their home with their two Australian Shepherds, one St. Bernard-Bernese Mountain Dog and spend as much time as possible camping and playing outdoors.
-In his spare time, Commissioner Abramson is an avid skydiver, home chef, gardener, equity markets trader and blockchain enthusiast.
+In his spare time, Commissioner Abramson is an avid skydiver, home chef and gardener.

 Commissioner Abramson was appointed to the Commission by Gov. Polis through July 1, 2023 as an unaffiliated resident of the 7th Congressional District.